 Missionary Pastor – Mexico

 Philip grew up in western Nebraska and trusted Christ for his salvation at a young age.
 While in college, he was involved in various ministries at his local church and began to pursue ministry.
-In January 2020, Philip was brought on staff at Countryside as a pastoral resident and leads the student ministry.
+In January 2020, Philip was brought on staff at Countryside as a pastoral resident to lead the student ministry.
+He was officially installed as a pastor of Countryside in May of 2021.
 Philip graduated from Cornerstone Bible Institute in 2012 and Calvary Bible College in 2016 with a degree in Biblical studies.
 It was during his time at Calvary that Philip met Stephanie (Dietzel) and started attending Countryside.
-Philip and Stephanie were married in 2016 and have one daughter, Juliet.
+Philip and Stephanie were married in 2016 and have two children.